llvm/torch-mlir/python/torch_mlir/csrc/base_lazy_backend/README.md

-#Torch - MLIR Lazy Tensor Core Backend
+# Torch-MLIR Lazy Tensor Core Backend

+## Detailed Documentation

+Detailed documentation about the architecture of this LTC backend is available [here](../../../../docs/ltc_backend.md).

+## Summary

 Contained within this directory are the components that implements the Torch-MLIR LTC backend.
+Note that the code style for LTC components is consistent with that of LTC itself, rather than the rest of Torch-MLIR.

 The components are subclasses of the backend API interface classes found under [torch/csrc/lazy/backend](https://github.com/pytorch/pytorch/tree/master/torch/csrc/lazy/backend).